-Free Lunch Program
+Free Breakfast and Lunch Program

 School Health is very important for parents, students, and staff within the A.E.R.O.
 Programs.
 We have developed standards and policies to protect the health of our parents, students and staff.
 For information about these standards and policies, contact one of our School Nurses.